 15) Public Lecture on Financial Crisis, Rensselaer-Hartford, Nov.
 16, 2008.
 Covered on Hartford’s major talk radio channel, WTIC (1060 AM).

 16) Interviewed, quoted by Hartford Courant reporter Stan Simpson, Oct.
 22, 2008.

 17) “A Bailout that Puts Taxpayers First,” op-ed, Hartford Courant, October 2, 2008.

 18) Guest on WTIC-AM 1080 Morning Show, interviewed by Ray Dunaway, Sept.
 30, 2008.

 19) Press Conference on my Property Tax Study (see #1, previous section) Feb.
 14, 2008, Legislative Office Building.
-Introduction by Sal Luciano, President of CT-AFSCME and member of Governor’s Blue Ribbon Panel on Property Tax, and Ned Lamont, 2006 Democratic nominee for US Senate.
+Introduction by Sal Luciano, President of CT-AFSCME and member of Governor’s Blue Ribbon Panel on Property Tax, and Ned Lamont, now Governor of Connecticut.